tl-its-umich-edu/react-ga-onetrust-consent/README.md

 # react-ga-onetrust-consent

-React implementation of OneTrust consent banner integrated with Google Analytics signals.
-Initially built to support analytics-enabled University of Michigan Teaching & Learning applications, this logic using Google Analytics tracking alongside OneTrust consent verification is written to be properly standardized; We will aim to iterate on this project such that it could be shared with other Umich web apps that utilize React and Google Analytics.
+React tooling that enables Umich consent banner integrated with Google Analytics signals.
+Initially built to support analytics-enabled University of Michigan Teaching & Learning applications, this logic using Google Analytics tracking as well as consent approval/denial to be properly standardized; We will aim to iterate on this project such that it could be shared with other Umich web apps that utilize React and Google Analytics.

-For more information on the University of Michigan's technical implementation of OneTrust, see the OVPC Digital team's [instructions on cookie disclosures](https://vpcomm.umich.edu/resources/cookie-disclosure/).
+For more information on the University of Michigan's technical implementation of the banner, see the OVPC Digital team's [instructions on cookie disclosures](https://vpcomm.umich.edu/resources/cookie-disclosure/).

 ## Table of Contents